...that is the question. Or, those are the questions.

 The spinal discs are very picky about their movements.
 They need movement somewhat to relubricate themselves via osmosis.
 But too much movement and they wear down like tires balding from too much friction on the road.
 The ligaments that hold the vertebral discs in place also have a shelf life.
 Too much friction from moving the spine with too much range and they get lax.
 This means danger for the discs and the nerves nearby.

 The nerves that radiate from the spine are delicately placed near vertebrae, discs, ligaments, muscles.
 Stretching any nerve beyond 12% of their ability to lengthen must be avoided to prevent any damage to the body's full function.
+Actually, they can't really stretch, but they do get irritated!!!

 What kind of muscles are used and what should we be thinking about when moving the spine?